 Riviera Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 34,244 people and nine constituent neighborhoods, Riviera Beach is the 94th largest community in Florida.

-The citizens of Riviera Beach are slightly better educated than the national average of 21.84% for all cities and towns, with 21.91% of adults in Riviera Beach having a bachelor's degree or advanced degree.
+The education level of Riviera Beach overall has a level of education that is slightly above the US average for all US cities and towns: 21.76% of adults in Riviera Beach have at least a bachelor's degree.

 The per capita income in Riviera Beach in 2010 was $23,685, which is middle income relative to Florida and the nation.
 This equates to an annual income of $94,740 for a family of four.
 However, Riviera Beach contains both very wealthy and poor people as well.

 Riviera Beach is an extremely ethnically-diverse city.
 The people who call Riviera Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riviera Beach residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Riviera Beach include German, Irish, Jamaican, and Italian.
+Important ancestries of people in Riviera Beach include Jamaican, Irish, African, and German.

 The most common language spoken in Riviera Beach is English.
 Other important languages spoken here include Spanish and French Creole.